eu-digital-identity-wallet/eudi-lib-jvm-presentation-exchange-kt/README.md

   * to produce a `PresentationSubmission` given a valid `PresentationDefintion` and a matching `Claim`

 ### Presentation Exchange optional features supported

+The table bellow describes a set of option features defined by [Presentation Exchange v2](https://identity.foundation/presentation-exchange/spec/v2.0.0/) which are supported by the library.
+Currently, no optional features are being supported.

 | Feature                      | Status |
 |------------------------------|--------|